taylortempleton/VerificationPractice_SimpleCPU/README.md

 I am hoping to get quick feedback on a few questions, before starting a second, more complex verification project.

 Ask: Before starting my 2nd project, I was hoping for feedback on this project, keeping in mind :
+1. Do you see anything that is absolutely awful, incorrect, stupid
+3. Is this a reasonable approach?
-⋅⋅* Do you see anything that is absolutely awful, incorrect, stupid ⋅⋅* Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
+4. 2.
+Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
 (I am not incorporating generative AI, until I have rock-solid understanding of verification fundamentals)
-⋅⋅* Is this a reasonable approach?
-⋅⋅⋅* Is the BOOM core a good project?
+Is the BOOM core a good project?
 ⋅⋅⋅⋅* Berkeley Out-of-Order Machine (BOOM) Core with Ocelot ⋅⋅⋅⋅* Instruction Set Set Simulator (Whisper)
 ....* Hierarchical